Get

 In 1904, the Kennel Club in England recognized the Labrador Retriever as a unique breed.
 However, only the black and yellow colors were listed as “proper” colors.
 While the chocolate coloration had existed before this point, it likely wasn’t popular enough for the kennel club to include it.
 It’s also possible that it was seen as an undesirable mix-up until it became more widespread.

 The chocolate Lab wasn’t formally recognized until 1930 when the breed’s standard was adjusted.
-There was a lot of discussion about the breed’s color, and eventually, this discussion led to the inclusion of three very different colors.
+There was much discussion about the breed’s color, and eventually, this discussion led to the inclusion of three very different colors.

 Before this point, different terminology and breeding practices likely made color classification a bit more complicated.
 Chocolate Labs may have been categorized as very dark yellow labs.
 Today, chocolate Labradors are recognized and accepted by all major kennel clubs.
 They can compete in conformation shows and other official events just like any other coloration.